leeang/Embedded-System-Design/notes.md

 ####Lecture 8
 **Q1**
+Why don't you drive the backlight of the LCD directly from the output of the ATmega 16?

 Each microcontroller pin can only source 80mA, not enough to drive LCD.

 **Q2**
+Why would you put a 15 ohm resistor in series with the MOSFET's gate?

 For any MOSFET that G is essentially a capacitor, should have a resistor between G and a microcontroller to avoid a current surge.

 ####Lecture 9
 **Q1**
 Why would you not place parts under a component such as an LCD or battery holder?

 Never put SMD parts under other parts.
 Don't have parts under the LCD or the battery pack.
 Otherwise, we have to remove a large component to fix them.
 Debugging the circuit would be difficult without immediate access to the components.
 Heat dissipation might be an issue depending what these components are.
 There will not be even space to put up LCD over a big capacitor.

 **Q2**
 What order did you place your components and why.

-1 LCD, battery pack, buttons. (through-hole componets that influence the other side of the PCB) 2 microcontroller, crystal, decoupling capacitors, RAM. (high speed lines & sensitive analog lines)
+1 LCD, battery pack, buttons. (through-hole componets that influence the other side of the PCB; ergonomics consideration) 2 microcontroller, crystal, decoupling capacitors, RAM. (high speed lines & sensitive analog lines)
 3 the rest.